Theory and Design of Multifunctional Space-Time Metasurfaces: Engineering Nonreciprocity of Space-Time Modulated Metasurfaces

 Here, we show that using the mode-matching method and mathematical optimization one can easily find surface impedances that realize perfect wave circulation, thus avoiding complicated band structure engineering.
 The design methodology for metasurface circulators consists of two steps.

 \underline{\textit{Step 1:}} First, we increase the spatial period of the metasurface to $D=\lambda_0/\sin{\theta_{\rm i}}$.
-This periodicity allows propagation of two additional diffracted modes, so that the metasurface can be viewed as a three-port system (see Figure~\ref{fig:circulator}).
+This periodicity allows propagation of two additional diffracted modes for the incidence angle of $\theta=\theta_{\rm i}$ (wave from Port 1 can be retro-reflected or delivered to Port 3), so that the metasurface can be viewed as a three-port system (see Figure~\ref{fig:circulator}).

-\underline{\textit{Step 2:}} The second step is to find the constraint functions for the metasurface circulator design.
+\underline{\textit{Step 2:}} The second step is to find the modulation functions for the metasurface circulator design.
 Enforcing that waves incident from Port~1 are fully directed to Port~3 and considering that the system is space-time modulated ($\omega_{\rm M}\neq0$), the amplitude of the $n=-1$ diffraction mode should be $\left|\Gamma (-1,0)\right|=1/\cos{\theta_{\rm i}}$ due to the energy conservation principle \cite{asadchy2016perfect}.
-This condition automatically ensures photonic transition between two different optical modes as \cite{yu2009complete} aims to achieve.
+This condition automatically ensures photonic transition between two different optical modes as \cite{shi2017optical} aims to achieve.
 Then we prescribe the amplitude of the first-order evanescent field harmonic as $\left| \Gamma (1,0)\right|=A_1$, to control the quality factor of the system.

-In the system optimization we define two constraints.
+In the system optimization we define two objectives corresponding to the above requirements for harmonics.
 However, we should notice that, as the number of ports increases, the positive-inductance condition is more difficult to satisfy if we only introduce a few Fourier terms in the modulation function.
 For this reason, more Fourier harmonics are included in $B(z,t)$ to provide more freedoms in the construction of a purely inductive modulated sheet impedance.
 In particular, we introduce five unknowns in $B(z,t)$:

 Next, the Fourier harmonics of $B(z, t)$ are optimized, and the resulting values for the harmonics are summarized in the caption of Fig.~\ref{fig:harmonic_spectrum_circulator}.